Product Liability Lawyers in Austin

 - Defective Marketing: Contrary to its name, defective marketing does not have to do with what most people consider marketing but rather means that the product lacks proper safety warnings, instructions, and/or other safety labels.

 A vehicle might have a defective design if it rolls over when making turns at a relatively low speed.
 An airbag may have been defectively manufactured if it fails to inflate upon impact.
 A pharmaceutical drug might have a marketing defect if all of the possible side effects are not listed.
-These are just some examples of how products can be defective—contact our firm if you were injured by a defective product and our Austin product liability attorneys can help you understand your legal options.
+These are just some examples of how products can be defective—contact our firm if you were injured by a defective product and our Austin defective product attorneys can help you understand your legal options.

 How to File a Defective Product Claim